-The Big Bang is a theoretical event when the universe began its expansion from a single point, i.e., began assuming space dimensions.
-Observation shows the universe expanding, and if that expansion has "always" happened, projecting back sufficient time, there would be an instant when the universe expanded from a single point.
+The Big Bang is a theoretical event when the expansion of the universe began from a single point, i.e., began assuming space dimensions.
+Observation shows the observable universe expanding, and if that expansion has "always" happened, projecting back sufficient time, there would be an instant when the universe expanded from a single point.
 Current observation places the moment at about 13.8 billion years ago, a precise determination requiring knowledge of the expansion rate over the course of this expansion, i.e., knowing the behavior of the Hubble parameter over time.

-Though the finite speed of light allows us to observe past times by looking long distances, our ability to observe detail in the era of such a theoretical Big Bang is limited, i.e., we can't say with much certainty what happened.
-However, the fact that expansion has persisted since that general time (the Big Bang theory) is well-established by observation and generally accepted, and no alternative scenario to a Big-Bang instant has any more evidence.
+Though the finite speed of EMR allows us to observe past times by looking long distances, our ability to observe detail in the era of such a theoretical Big Bang is limited, i.e., we can't say with much certainty what happened.
+However, the notion that expansion has persisted since that general time (the Big Bang theory) is well-established by observation and generally accepted, and no alternative scenario to a Big-Bang instant has any more evidence.
 Cosmology does explore scenarios all the way back to the apparent instant of the Big Bang, applying the known laws of physics.
 Some observed characteristics of the universe today are consistent with events that experimentally-established physical laws suggest would happen in that era, all the way back to a small fraction of a second after such a Big Bang.

 Before the Big Bang was postulated, the tacit assumption was that the universe remains the same, and when the idea of expansion was introduced, the older assumption was termed a steady-state universe.
-Is was this assumption that led Einstein to include the cosmological constant in general relativity's field equation, and for some time after the universe's apparent expansion become evident, serious theories of how the universe might be "steady state" continued to be developed.
+It was this assumption that led Einstein to include the cosmological constant in general relativity's field equation, and for some time after the universe's apparent expansion become evident, serious theories of how the universe might be "steady state" continued to be developed.

 The term standard Big Bang (SBB) refers to a "working model" version of the Big Bang theory specifically assuming that physics and physical constants at the time were the same as now.
 (Other theories might speculate that some constants have varied according to the size/spread of the universe.)